taoteh1221/Open_Crypto_Tracker/README.txt

 // For cron job textlocal notifications, CAN BE BLANK.
 Setup: https://www.textlocal.com/integrations/api/
 $textlocal_account = ''; // This format MUST be used: 'username|hash_code'

-$cron_alerts_freq = 1; // Re-allow cron job email / text alerts after X hours (per asset, set higher if issues with email / text blacklisting)
+$cron_alerts_freq = 1; // Re-allow cron job email / text alerts after X hours (per asset, set higher if issues with email / text blacklisting...can be 0)

-$cron_alerts_percent = 15; // $USD price percentage change (WITHOUT percent sign: 15 = 15%), sends alerts when percent change is reached
+$cron_alerts_percent = 15; // $USD price percentage change (WITHOUT percent sign: 15 = 15%), sends alerts when percent change is reached (up or down)

 $cron_alerts_refresh = 7; // Refresh prices every X days with latest prices...can be 0 to disable refreshing (until price alert is triggered)